PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * When there is a talk about National Cyber Security Center, then citizens could argue that they use some type Browser Software, which could be at fault, to access this e.Service.
 * Does popular Browser Sofware is a very secure Software?
 I.e. Google Browser - a free (and open) Software.
 * TAMO has Google supported Cookiebot functionality, use www.googletagmanager.com + www.google.com/recaptch + fonts.googleapis.com.
 What this Site does not has is a guided functionality of [developers.google.com](https://developers.google.com/publisher-tag/guides/content-security-policy).
-Allowing what is allowed, rejecting what is not allowed and there should be less problems for e.Service Users, because they probably has smart enough Browser Software.
+Allowing what is allowed, rejecting what is not allowed and there could be less problems for e.Service Users, because they probably has smart enough Browser Software.
 * Data collection activity from a long long time?
 When somebody could include malicious code in the source code of the System (directly/indirectly).
 When this could be the case, then they could grab the data of hundreds and thousands people.
 Secure versioning of a TAMO code? secure architecture re- of a authentication mechanism? searching for plausible data stealer code and how this was introduced to the System.
 ```